Professor of Economics

-Substantial revision of my joint paper with Paolo Ghirardato, Risk Sharing in the Small and in the Large.
+A brand new version of my joint paper with Paolo Ghirardato, Risk Sharing in the Small and in the Large is now available.
 Get it from the Manuscripts section below.

 Ambiguity in the small and in the large (former title: "A more robust definition of multiple priors").
 Econometrica, forthcoming (final version June 2012).

 Supplemental appendix with an axiomatization of locally Lipschitz and "nice" preferences, plus additional results.

 Previous version with additional material and extensive calculations for specific decision models.